13 siblings held captive -- how did no one else know?

 Using a cell phone she grabbed from the house, the girl tipped authorities off to a gruesome scene.

-Children were chained to their beds
+Some children were chained to their beds

-When authorities arrived at the 4-bedroom house in Perris, they found some of the children shackled with chains and padlocks, the sheriff's department said.
+When authorities arrived at the four-bedroom house in Perris, they found some of the children shackled with chains and padlocks, the sheriff's department said.

 Conditions inside the house were filthy, as were the siblings.
 They "appeared malnourished and very dirty," authorities said.

-The 13 siblings ranged from 2 to 29 years old -- but the seven adults were so emaciated that they looked like children.
+The 13 siblings range in age from 2 to 29 -- but the seven adults were so emaciated they looked like children.

 The parents have been charged

 David and Louise Turpin are charged with torture and child endangerment.
-Bail was set at $9 million for each.
+Bail was set at $9 million each.

+Riverside County sheriff's deputies had not had previous contact with the couple, Capt.
+Greg Fellows said.
+Child protective services had not been called to the home in the past, officials said.

 The children were apparently home-schooled

-Note: CORRECTION: This story has been updated to give the correct spelling of Northrop Grumman.